 As for the budget, you should be adding SMS costs to the base Mailchimp or Constant Contact pricing when calculating your spending.

-Where most of the biggest wins come from are in spite of all the new tools:
+Where most of the biggest wins come from in spite of all the new tools:

-AI and SMS can be of great help, but only when they follow a firm groundwork.
+AI and SMS can be of great help, but only when they are built on firm groundwork.

 In pricing conversations regarding Constant Contact and Mailchimp: